-Water Clarity and Secchi Depth
+Water clarity and Secchi Depth

-Suspended materials, both living and dead, as well as some coloured dissolved compounds in the water column influence water clarity.
-During the melting of snow and ice in spring, lake water can become cloudy from silt transported into the lake.
+Water clarity is influenced by suspended materials, both living and dead, as well as dissolved coloured compounds in the water column.
+During the melting of snow and ice in spring, lake water can become turbid (cloudy) from silt transported into the lake.
 Lake water usually clears in late spring but then becomes more turbid with increased algal biomass as the summer progresses.
 The easiest and most widely used measure of lake water clarity is the Secchi disk depth.